 In Chinese astrology, the hour of your birth can be more important than the year you were born in.
 Therefore, the hourly calendar can be particularly informative when analyzing your character or personality as well as your destiny.
 As with the zodiac signs, the two-hour periods alternate from yin to yang.
 For example, the Ox is yin, while the Rat and Tiger, which come before and after the Ox, respectively, are yang.

-Use the chart below and your Chinese zodiac sign to perform basic feng shui calculations to determine most auspicious days and times for specific occasions and activities.
+Use the chart and your Chinese zodiac sign to perform basic feng shui calculations to determine most auspicious days and times for specific occasions and activities.

-(Please note I say "basic" because the core feng shui knowledge of both schools takes years of study and mastery.)
+(Please note we say "basic" because the core feng shui knowledge of both schools takes years of study and mastery.)

 12 Chinese Zodiac Signs Expressed in Hours of the Day